Hashtag Web3 Logo

 When Bitcoin launched in 2009, it was the only cryptocurrency in existence.
 The first altcoins began appearing in 2011, with Namecoin and Litecoin being among the earliest examples.
 These early altcoins often made minor modifications to Bitcoin's code, such as faster block times or different hashing algorithms.

-The landscape changed dramatically in 2015 with Ethereum's launch, introducing smart contract functionality and opening the door for thousands of new use cases.
-This sparked an explosion of altcoin development, with projects exploring everything from privacy features to decentralized storage to gaming platforms.
+The introduction of Ethereum in 2015 brought smart contract functionality and opened the door for new use cases.
+This led to an increase in altcoin development, with projects exploring features like privacy, decentralized storage, and gaming platforms.

 Categories of Altcoins